mehrab2603/Pokemon-Showdown/README.md

     ./pokemon-showdown

-(Requires Node.js 8+)
+(Requires Node.js v10+)

+If your distro package manager has an old Node.js version, the simplest way to upgrade is `n` – usually no root necessary:

+    npm install --global n
+    n latest

 Detailed installation instructions
 ------------------------------------------------------------------------

-Pokémon Showdown requires you to have [Node.js][6] installed, 8.x or later (7.7 or later can work, but you might as well be on the latest stable).
+Pokémon Showdown requires you to have [Node.js][6] installed, v10.x or later.

 Next, obtain a copy of Pokémon Showdown.
 If you're reading this outside of GitHub, you've probably already done this.
 If you're reading this in GitHub, there's a "Clone or download" button near the top right (it's green).
 I recommend the "Open in Desktop" method - you need to install GitHub Desktop which is more work than "Download ZIP", but it makes it much easier to update in the long run (it lets you use the `/updateserver` command).